meauxdal/MiSTer_Custom_Aspect_Ratios/README.md

 **Issues**

-Some especially wide aspect ratios have issues with video_mode=12 (1920x1440@60, or 1440p.txt here) to exceeding 1920 pixels in width.
+Some especially wide aspect ratios have issues with video_mode=12 (1920x1440@60, or 1440p.txt here) due to exceeding 1920 pixels in width.
 If you attempt to set a custom aspect ratio that exceeds the horizontal resolution, you may see a resolution change.
 You can use a custom video_mode for ratios that exceed this resolution, but they will likely not work with the default video_mode=12, at least on an LCD display.

 **Notes**